 Long-Term Care Insurance Costs at Age 60

-The largest obstacle to long-term care insurance for many retirees and retirement planners is the cost of the premiums.
-In 2024, the American Association for Long-Term Care Insurance (AALTCI) estimated the annual premium of a policy with $165,000 in benefits for a single 55-year-old male policyholder at $950.
+The largest obstacle to long-term care insurance for many retirees and retirement planners is the cost of premiums.
+In 2025, the American Association for Long-Term Care Insurance (AALTCI) estimated the annual premium of a policy with $165,000 in benefits for a single 55-year-old male policyholder at $950.
 Women pay significantly more, with the annual premium for a similar policy for a 55-year-old woman estimated at $1,500.
+1

 Geography can also be a factor.
 Mutual of Omaha’s online calculator estimates that the cost for a policy paying up to $4,100 monthly in benefits for a 60-year-old male would be $202 in Illinois, $218 in New York and $249 in California.